Four Wheelchair Accessible Dog Friendly Places to Stay in the UK

 Getting a dog really changed my life in a positive way – I get outside more, I have a constant companion and Poppy brings me so much joy.
-If you’re disabled, or an older person who’s thinking about getting a pet for the first time, read these tips for retired pet owners.

 If you’ve found this list helpful and would like to know more about wheelchair accessible dog friendly holidays feel free to get in touch.